mjfrigaard/katacoda-scenarios/intro-to-ggplot2.md

 <!-- insert link to previous scenario! -->

-Now that we have some experience with data wrangling, we’ll extend what we know into visualizing data with the [`ggplot2`](https://ggplot2.tidyverse.org/) package.
+Now that we have some experience with data wrangling, we’ll extend what we know into visualizing our data with the [`ggplot2`](https://ggplot2.tidyverse.org/) package.

 # step 2